Table of Contents:

 - There is a lot of frizz and the hair tangles very easily, and you may reach for frizz control hair products

-- To test for high porosity hair you can spray some water on a clean, product-free strand, the water will instantly sink into the hair shaft if it is high
+- When you spray water on a clean, product-free strand, the water will instantly sink into the hair shaft

-- The hair instantly becomes wet when under the shower
+- Hair instantly becomes wet when under the shower

 - Light products don’t moisturize enough